KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 ::: {.callout-exercise}
 #### Uses of pandas and numpy

-Look through the docs and discuss the functions of pandas and numpy.
+Look through the docs and discuss the functions of 'pandas' and 'NumPy'.

-Give two biological examples of types of data analysis when you would use numpy arrays and two when you would use pandas dataframes.
+Give two biological examples of types of data analysis when you would use 'NumPy' arrays and two when you would use 'pandas' dataframes.

 For your use cases what would the most important functions be?